-- 47. You must assess a learner's needs and aptitude for a designated loans qualification before offering a place. - 48.
+- 53. Before offering a loans funded place to a learner you must: - 53.1 assess the learner's needs and aptitude for a designated loans qualification; and - 53.2 use the learning provider portal to check there is sufficient funding within your loan facility to cover the learner's loan payments due for the qualification within the funding year - 54.
 You must issue a learning and funding information letter to all potential learners to whom you have offered a learning place and who may seek a loan for their fees.
-The letter must provide the learner with the information they need: - 48.1 to decide whether to apply for a loan - 48.2 to complete their loan application, if they wish to do so - 49.
-You must use the standard template for the letter and include: - 49.1 standard text as set out in the template letter - 49.2 the UK provider reference number (UKPRN) - 49.3 learning aim reference number - 49.4 title of the designated loans qualification - 49.4 the learner start date and planned end date - 49.5 the fee charged to the learner and - 49.6 the maximum loan amount available for the qualification as published on the learning aims section of the Hub - 50.
-You must not complete a loan application form on behalf of a learner, or influence a learner's decision to apply for a loan. - 51.
-You must retain a copy of the completed learning and funding information letter for each learner in the learner file (see paragraph 97), and, if applicable, a copy of an updated learning and funding information letter when there is a change to a learner's qualification or fees. - 52.
+The letter must provide the learner with the information they need: - 54.1 to decide whether to apply for a loan - 54.2 to complete their loan application, if they wish to do so - 55.
+You must use the standard template for the letter and include: - 55.1 standard text as set out in the template letter - 55.2 the UK provider reference number (UKPRN) - 55.3 learning aim reference number - 55.4 title of the designated loans qualification - 55.5 the learner start date and planned end date - 55.6 the address, including postcode, to confirm where the loans provision will take place - 55.7 the fee charged to the learner

+- 55.8 the maximum loan amount available for the qualification as published on the learning aims section of the Hub - 56.
+You must not complete a loan application form on behalf of a learner, or influence a learner's decision to apply for a loan. - 57.
+You must retain a copy of the completed learning and funding information letter for each learner in the learner file (see paragraph 108), and, if applicable, a copy of an updated learning and funding information letter when there is a change to a learner's qualification or fees. - 58.
 There is a separate learning and funding information letter and loan application process for offenders see Annex 2, paragraphs 2 to 4.